Ensak-Data-Mining-Groupe-1700/TPs/README.md

 ### Practical Exercise 8: OPTICS Clustering with Mall Customers Dataset
 Explore advanced clustering techniques using the OPTICS algorithm to analyze customer data from a mall, focusing on discovering meaningful customer segments.

+### Practical Exercise 9: Crawling and Next Word Prediction
+Clean and preprocess comments crawled from YouTube, then develop a Python-based application to predict the next word in a search bar context using the processed comments.